Yoshemith/mi-portafolio-mvc/README.md

 # MVC architectural pattern Practice with Express
-This a practice with MVC for a study project.
+This is a practice with MVC for a study project.

 Developed with HTML, CSS, JS, Express & NodeJs.